prisma/prisma1/docs/1.8/03-Tutorials2/03-Access-Prisma-from-Scripts/01-Access-Prisma-from-a-Node-script-using-Prisma-Bindings.md

 ## Step 6: Send raw queries and mutations

-Prisma binding also lets you send queries and mutations to your Prisma service.
-They work exactly the same as the functions generated based on your schema, but they are a little more verbose.

-Using request is more verbose because you need to give them the full query/mutation, and also their responses have a little more overhead because they include the name of the query/mutation as a top level key.
+Prisma binding also lets you send queries and mutations as strings to your Prisma service using the `request` property.
+This is more verbose because you need to give spell out the entire query/mutation, and also their responses have a little more overhead because they include the _name_ of the query/mutation as a top level key.

-Prisma binding's `request` uses [`graphql-request`](https://github.com/graphcool/graphql-request) under the hood.
+> Prisma binding's `request` uses [`graphql-request`](https://github.com/prismagraphql/graphql-request) under the hood and therefore has the same API.

 <Instruction>